act-rules/act-rules.github.io/_rules/SC1-2-1-media-alternative-audio.md

 ### Expectation 1

-The auditory information of each test target is available as text (directly or via text alternatives) that is [visible on the page](#visible-on-the-page) and [exposed to assistive technolgies](#exposed-to-assistive-technologies).
+The auditory information of each test target is available as text (directly or via text alternatives) that is [visible on the page](#visible-on-the-page) and [included in the accessibility tree](#included-in-the-accessibility-tree).

 ### Expectation 2